Transport Dependency: Optimal Transport Based Dependency Measures: Simulations

-Our numerical study compares different dependency coefficients that assume values in $[0, 1]$.
-Besides the isometric and $\alpha$-Lipschitz transport correlations $\tc_*$ and $\tc_\alpha$ for $\alpha > 0$, which were introduced in the previous section, we consider the following commonly applied quantities: \begin{description}[labelindent=1em, labelwidth=2em, parsep=0.5ex, leftmargin=!] \item[\textbf{cor}] the Pearson correlation.
+We continue our numerical study by comparing different dependency coefficients that assume values in $[0, 1]$.
+Besides the isometric and $\alpha$-Lipschitz transport correlations $\tc_*$ and $\tc_\alpha$ for $\alpha > 0$ (see Section~\ref{sec:coefficients}), which we estimate via the product estimator \eqref{eq:product-estimator} unless specified otherwise, we consider the following commonly applied coefficients: \begin{description}[labelindent=1em, labelwidth=2em, parsep=0.5ex, leftmargin=!] \item[\textbf{cor}] the Pearson correlation.
 It is only applicable if $r = q = 1$.
 Since it assumes values in $[-1, 1]$, we always report its absolute value. \item[\textbf{spe}] the Spearman rank correlation coefficient.
 It is only applicable if $r = q = 1$ and is comparable to Kendall's $\tau$, another popular rank based correlation coefficient. \item[\textbf{dcor}] the Euclidean distance correlation \parencite{szekely2007}, based on the distance covariance defined in equation~\eqref{eq:euclidean-dcov}.
 It is applicable for all $r, q\in\NN$.
 In its generalized form \eqref{eq:dcov}, it is also applicable in generic (separable) metric spaces of (strong) negative type.
-As discussed previously, several of its properties make it comparable to $\tc_*$. \item[\textbf{mic}] the maximal information coefficient \parencite{reshef2011}.
+As discussed previously, some of its properties make it comparable to $\tc_*$.
+Note that we use the vanilla empirical distance correlation in our simulations.
+Related estimators, like an unbiased estimator of $\dcor^2$ proposed by \textcite{szekely2013distance}, showed a comparable performance when testing for independence and are not included in this study. \item[\textbf{mic}] the maximal information coefficient \parencite{reshef2011}.
 It is only applicable if $r = q = 1$.
 For its estimation, we use the estimator $\mathrm{mic_e}$ \parencite{reshef2016measuring}, which we compute via the tools provided by \textcite{albanese2012}.
 The two algorithmic parameters $c$ and $\alpha$ were set to 5 and 0.75, respectively (as recommended in \cite{albanese2018}). \end{description} For each of these coefficients, generically called $\rho$ for the moment, we are interested in several features.
 Apart from the actual value of $\rho(\gamma)$, which signifies the amount of dependency attributed to $\gamma$, we look at the variance and bias of $\rho(\hat\gamma_n)$ as an estimator of $\rho(\gamma)$ when data is limited.
-To check how well the coefficients are able to distinguish structure from noise, we also include the results of permutation tests for independence (see \textcite[Section~15.2]{lehmann2006} or \textcite{janssen2003} for background on permutation based tests).